 If you find a scholarship that appeals to you and you are eligible to apply for it, complete the online application form before the application round closing date.

-If you follow this link you will be taken to a web page with a number of questions with accompanying tick, text and attachment boxes.
+Once you are logged in you will be taken to a web page with a number of questions with accompanying tick, text and attachment boxes.
 Work through the questions ensuring that you complete all of the required sections.
 To attach a file to the form, either drag and drop it in an attachment box, or click on the attachment box for options of files to attach.

 Please upload your documents as PDFs or as Microsoft Office files, picture copies of documents will not be accepted.